Dark Matter Heating of Compact Stars Beyond Capture: A Relativistic Framework for Energy Deposition by Particle Beams: Examples

-where $F_1^N(Q^2)$, $F_2^N(Q^2)$, $F_A^N(Q^2)$, and $F_P^N(Q^2)$ are the dark photon form factors.
+where $m_N$, $m_u$, $m_d$ are the masses of the nucleon, and the up and down quarks respectively, $G_{5, N}^q (Q^2)$ is the pseudoscalar form factor associated to the quark $q$ = $u$, $d$, as can be found in \cite{DeMarchi:2024riu}, and $Q^2 \equiv - q^2$, where $q$ is the 4-momentum transfer.
+For more details about the computation, we refer the reader to the appendix.
 We assume the new physics to be G-invariant, so that no contributions arise from second-class currents~\cite{Weinberg:1958ut}.
-The dark photon currents can be expressed in terms of SM currents as

-where the individual SM currents follow the established SM definitions.
-These relations imply the following expressions for the BSM form factors in terms of the SM ones: